TritonDataCenter/rfd/rfd/0004/README.md

 sdc-docker.
 Sdc-docker then creates a container and passes-on the build context to the Compute Node (CN) to do the building.
 The CN will process the Dockerfile commands and generate the required image.
-After a successful build the image(s) will be imported into imgapi - simple huh!?
+After a successful build the image(s) will be imported into IMGAPI - simple huh!?

 # Compute Node